Opioid Crisis Fast Facts

 In August 2017, Attorney General Jeff Sessions announced the launch of an Opioid Fraud and Abuse Detection Unit within the Department of Justice.
 The unit's mission is to prosecute individuals who commit opioid-related health care fraud.
 The DOJ is also appointing US attorneys who will specialize in opioid health care fraud cases as part of a three-year pilot program in 12 jurisdictions nationwide.

-State legislatures are also taking action, introducing measures to regulate pain clinics and limit the quantity of opioids that doctors can dispense.
+State legislatures are also introducing measures to regulate pain clinics and limit the quantity of opioids that doctors can dispense.

 Emergence of a crisis